ColdFrontWI/Hornet_Cockpit/Pictures/2020-05/Readme.md

 ## Enclosures

-The enclosurs were built from MDF and screwed together.
+The enclosures were built from MDF and screwed together.
 The sides are 1/2" thick and the top/bottom (and back of the front panel) are 1/4".
 CAD files for the design for the framing pieces are located in the [DXF Files/Enclosure folder](../../DXF%20Files/Enclosure).